amylovesdogs/Redistricting/README.md

 ## Background
 The county is required to redistrict this year based on the 2020 census.
 The image below shows information for the 5 current districts.
 This information is based on the 2020 Census and voter registration data in El Paso County, and is curtasy of the Dave's Redistricting website (https://davesredistricting.org).
-Note that per curreent districting requirements, 3 of the 5 districts have too much population relative to the other districts.
+Note that per current districting requirements, 3 of the 5 districts have too much population relative to the other districts.

 ![2017 Districts](CurrentDistricts.png)